 I spent years in Wonder Valley immersed in and documenting the resilience and humanity of these people in the face of mental illness, alcoholism, poverty, and neglect, until the line between my reporting on and becoming one of them blurred.
 As a microcosm of society, Wonder Valley suffered the economic tides flowing across the country most acutely.
 The people’s tenuous existence there coupled with the pervading media and political rhetoric exacerbated the deep, unending unease washing over America.
 Like the rest of us, the people out there had all seen the bottom drop out of the economy and a great uncertainty fill the void.
 Those who had anything at all worried about losing it, their incomes, their homes, their health.
 Many became mired in the sense that should they fall, they may never get back up.
 As a reaction, the artists and retirees and society’s forgotten each bunkered into separate communities, members limiting themselves to those of their own, avoiding and even disparaging as illegitimate the lives of the others, leading to the most extreme of ecoomic outcomes: Survival on the backs of the weak.

-WELCOME TO WONDER VALLEY is a completed manuscript ready to be published as a book.
-In the vein of Hillbilly Elegy and the work of Michael Perry and writers like William Vollman, Ted Conover, and William Finnegan, it explores a darker side of the American dream, a side so pervasive, yet so largely unacknowledged by major media.
+WELCOME TO WONDER VALLEY is now available on Amazon.com.
+In the vein of Hillbilly Elegy and the work of Michael Perry and writers like William Vollman, Ted Conover, and William Finnegan, the book explores a darker side of the American dream, a side so pervasive, yet so largely unacknowledged by major media.
 Interwoven with the memoir of my own fall and recovery from financial and personal crises, the book looks at life in a place where the safety net barely exists and falling through the cracks is too often fatal.